antarctica/flask-entra-auth/DEVELOPING.md

 ### Pytest-cov test coverage

 [`pytest-cov`](https://pypi.org/project/pytest-cov/) checks test coverage.
-We aim for 100% coverage but exemptions are fine with good justification:
+We aim for 100% coverage but exemptions are ok with good justification:

 - `# pragma: no cover` - for general exemptions
-- `# pragma: no branch` - where a conditional branch can never be called
+- `# pragma: no branch` - for branching exemptions (branches that can never be called but are still needed)

 To run tests with coverage locally: